IRACDA Application Details

 All applicants must have received a PhD or PhD - equivalent in relevant areas of engineering or biology and have no longer than two years of prior postdoctoral training when their program cycle begins.
 For this NIH-sponsored program, candidates need to be US citizens or have permanent residency.
 We especially encourage people belonging to groups that are typically underrepresented in stem cell research to apply.
 Postdocs who already work at UCSC are eligible, provided that they are still within the first 2 years of their postdoc tenure.

-Candidates need to identify a primary research laboratory at the IBSC and work with that PI on their research plan for the application.
+Candidates need to identify a primary research laboratory at UCSC and work with that PI on their research plan for the application.
+The planned research needs to fall within the scope of the NIH, National Institute of General Medical Sciences, who sponsors the IRACDA program.
 Please contact the IBSC if you require guidance to identify an appropriate laboratory (email@example.com).
 Please submit the application form, the demographic form and the research plan to the IBSC and have your prospective UCSC mentor and two former advisors send their letters directly to the IBSC (firstname.lastname@example.org) by the application deadline.

-Application Documents (for fall 2021 applications).
-Please download PDF files and send to: email@example.com
+Application Documents (2022) - Please download PDF files and send to: email@example.com

-2) Demographic form (2021) (For reporting purposes only.
-Not forwarded to selection committee)
+2) Demographic Form (For reporting purposes only.
+Not forwarded to selection committee) - DOWNLOAD IRACDA DEMOGRAPHIC FORM

 3) Research plan (no form) – 2 pages or less (plus pages for references and timeline), developed in collaboration with your sponsoring research mentor.
 The target audience are reviewers who may be in a different stem cell fields than you are.
 Please use no smaller than 11 pt font (Arial or similar) and at least 0.5 inch page margins on letter-sized documents.
 Please include an approximate timeline for the main planned activities so that reviewers who may not be familiar with all proposed techniques can get an impression of the time that will be necessary for the proposed research.

 An independent, non-UCSC selection committee will review all applications.
-Professors on this committee have a large variety of research interests, including stem cell biology in human and model organisms (Drosophila, Planaria, C. elegans) in the fields of of developmental biology, genomics, molecular biology, and cell biology.
+Professors on this committee have a large variety of research interests, including stem cell and non-stem cell biology in human and model organisms (Mouse, Drosophila, Planaria, C. elegans) in the fields of of developmental biology, genomics, molecular biology, and cell biology.

 Applications will be scored using the following criteria: